aiplanethub/5-week_Data_Science_Bootcamp/week-3/165-Day 1: Building your first ML model.md

 ### Objective/Problem Statement

-* The goal of the model is to **predict whether a passenger survived or not in the Titanic disaster**, given their age, class and a few other features.
+* The goal of the model is to **predict whether a passenger survived or not in the Titanic disaster**, given their age, class, and a few other features.